jerryscript-project/iotjs/docs/Build-for-Edison-with-mraa.md

 # Build IoT.js with mraa for Intel Edison

-Edison board has Yocto Linux OS, so it is a enhanced case in [Build for Linux](https://github.com/Samsung/iotjs/wiki/Build-for-Linux).
+Edison board has Yocto Linux OS, so it is an enhanced case in the [Build for Linux](https://github.com/Samsung/iotjs/wiki/Build-for-Linux) page.
-Edison board has mraa inside, so we can implement IoT.js's gpio module with mraa.
-See [#295](https://github.com/Samsung/iotjs/pull/295).
+Edison board has mraa inside, so you can implement IoT.js's gpio module with mraa.
+See the [#295](https://github.com/Samsung/iotjs/pull/295) page.

 ## Overall steps